godotengine/godot-docs/getting_started/scripting/c_sharp/c_sharp_basics.rst

 Below is a list of the most important issues you should be aware of when diving into C# in Godot, but if in doubt also take a look over the official `issue tracker for Mono issues <https://github.com/godotengine/godot/labels/topic%3Amono>`_.

 - As explained above, the C# project isn't always kept in sync automatically when things are deleted, renamed or moved in Godot (`#12917 <https://github.com/godotengine/godot/issues/12917>`_)
-- Writing editor plugins and tool scripts in C# is not yet supported
+- Writing editor plugins and tool scripts in C# are not yet supported
 - Exporting Mono projects is only supported for desktop platforms (Linux, Windows and macOS).
 HTML5, Android, iOS and UWP are not currently supported (`#18364 comment <https://github.com/godotengine/godot/issues/18364#issuecomment-406222102>`_)
 - Attached C# scripts should refer to a class that has a class name that matches the file name and is unique within the project assembly (`#7402 comment <https://github.com/godotengine/godot/issues/7402#issuecomment-269910926>`_)

 Performance of C# in Godot
 --------------------------

-According to some preliminary `benchmarks <https://github.com/cart/godot3-bunnymark>`_, performance of C# in Godot - while generally in the same order of magnitude - is roughly **~4x** that of GDScript in some naive cases.
+According to some preliminary `benchmarks <https://github.com/cart/godot3-bunnymark>`_, the performance of C# in Godot - while generally in the same order of magnitude - is roughly **~4x** that of GDScript in some naive cases.
 For full performance, C++ is still a little faster; the specifics are going to vary according to your use case.
 GDScript is likely fast enough for most general scripting workloads.
 C# is faster, but requires some expensive marshalling when talking to Godot.